ess-dmsc/kafka-to-nexus/README.md

 ## Usage

 ### Running kafka-to-nexus

 ```
 ./kafka-to-nexus -h
 ```

 For example:
 ```
-./kafka-to-nexus --broker-command //kafka-host/filewriter-commands
+./kafka-to-nexus --command-uri //kafka-host/filewriter-commands
 ```

 ### Send command to kafka-to-nexus

 Commands in the form of JSON messages are used to start and stop file writing.
-Commands can be send through Kafka via the broker/topic specified by the `--broker-command` option.
+Commands can be send through Kafka via the broker/topic specified by the `--command-uri` option.
 Commands can also be given in the configuration file specified by `--config-file <file.json>` (see a bit later in this section).